simple-guy1/bitcoin-full-node-guide/README.md

 # bitcoin-full-node
-this repository serves me as guide for installing bitcoin full node on home linux server<br>
+this repository serves me as guide for installing bitcoin full node on home Linux server<br>

-I am writing this guide for myself in case I will need to go over bitcoin full node (and related services) again in the future.
+I am writing this guide for myself in case I will need to go over Bitcoin full node (and related services) again in the future.
-I am not an expert in bitcoin neither linux, but I haven't found all-in-one guide covering path "from 0 to hero" anywhere on the internet so I have decided to create one for myself.
-I would like to ask potential other readers (if any), open issue or even better open PR, in case you will find some mistake, I am in the just a simple guy.
+I am not an expert in Bitcoin neither Linux, but I haven't found all-in-one guide covering path "from 0 to hero" anywhere on the internet, so I have decided to create one for myself.
+I would like to ask potential other readers (if any), open issue or even better open PR, in case you will find some mistake, I am in the end just a simple guy.

 ## setup
 - old laptop Lenovo Thinkpad X240 with 8GB RAM and 1TB SSD (server)
 - old Macboook Pro (client)

-I want to use old Lenovo as a server hosting all bitcoin related services and my Macbook Pro as client from which I will ssh into server and use other connected service through web browser.
+I want to use old Lenovo as a server hosting all Bitcoin related services and my Macbook Pro as client from which I will ssh into server and use other connected service through web browser.

 ## server OS
-**goal of this section:** to have clean installation of linux distribution
+**goal of this section:** to have clean installation of Linux distribution

-I want some reliable linux distribution so I did some quick research and came up with idea that Debian is the way.
+I want some reliable Linux distribution so I did some quick research and came up with idea that Debian is the way.
 I found this
 [video](https://youtu.be/CJ41KZ0fBMc) where the guy explains installation fairly simply.
 After creating booting USB (16GB) with
 [balena etcher](https://www.balena.io/etcher) I installed:
 - Debian bookworm with weekly updates